Nevada governor proposes giving tech firms power to govern

 Developers may indeed invent new ways to use the digital ledger, but at an August 2020 Storey County Commission meeting, Blockchains lobbyist Matthew Digesti described the company’s proposal as something local governments routinely encounter: a “high-tech business park integrated with a master planned residential community.”

-Sisolak said he understood the Innovation Zones was unconventional, but he said the pandemic had proven that Nevada needs to be bold to diversify its tourism-driven economy.
+Sisolak said he understood that the Innovation Zones was unconventional, but he said the pandemic had proven that Nevada needs to be bold to diversify its tourism-driven economy.
 He said government and the private sector needed to work together to induce economy recovery.

 “What we’ve been doing has not worked,” he said.
 “We cannot wait for economic recovery to come to us.
 We must accelerate and pursue innovative ways to inject Nevada with new and organic economic growth, and more jobs.”